Master of Arts in Teaching: Latin and Classical Humanities

 The program offers coordinated study in educational theory and practice, Latin language and literature, methodology, and the development of middle- and high-school curricula in Latin and Classical Humanities.
 The core of the program is a series of seminars in which Classics faculty explore how the latest teaching trends and methodologies can best serve the needs and traditions of teaching Latin and Classical Humanities.
 These seminars give graduate students practical, hands-on experience in teaching, research, and developing teaching materials.

 Students teach Latin at the University and at cooperating schools in western Massachusetts.
 They are thereby exposed to the full range of materials and methods for teaching Latin and Classical Humanities in middle and high schools.
-They also serve as teaching assistants in a University course in Greek civilization or Greek mythology.
+They also serve as teaching assistants in Classics Department undergraduate courses such as Greek Civilization, Roman Civilization, Greek Mythology, and Classical Archaeology.
 The department subsidizes memberships for students in classical associations and supports their attendance at annual meetings where they have opportunities to make presentations, share ideas with other teachers, and learn about the profession.